Roger-505/arm-sandbox/README.md

 sudo apt install qemu-system-aarch64 gdb-multiarch binutils build-essential

-Install the Aarch64 bare-metal target (aarch64-none-elf) for your host machine.
+Install the Aarch64 bare-metal target (aarch64-none-elf) toolchain for your host machine.
 Binaries may be downloaded on the following link:

 https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads